 Addicts often try to manipulate loved ones though the use of guilt, fear, and anger.
-This is a very common tactic used (both consciously and unconsciously) by the addict to get what they want by taking advantage of the emotions of those closest to them.
+This is a very common tactic used (both consciously and unconsciously) by the addict to get what he or she wants by taking advantage of the emotions of those closest to him or her.